What Are My Rights When I’m Pulled Over in Florida?

 Stop Your Vehicle at the First Safe Location

 You must pull over and come to a complete stop when a law enforcement officer signals you to do so.
 If there is no safe place to pull over, slow down so that the officer knows you are searching for a place to pull off the road.
-At the first safe location, pull over, roll your window down, turn your vehicle off, and place your hands on the steering wheel.
+Do you have to roll your window for police in Florida?
+Yes, at the first safe location, pull over, roll your window down, turn your vehicle off, and place your hands on the steering wheel.

 Police officers will ask for your identification (driver’s license), registration, and proof of insurance.
 It is good to keep your registration and proof of insurance where you can quickly reach them to avoid confusion about what you are doing.
 You can lay them on the seat with your driver’s license so they are within reach.